 § 967.
 Indoor Residential Water Use Standard

-(a) (1) Each year, a supplier shall calculate its budget for residential indoor water use (Rindoor), in gallons, by multiplying the applicable standard (Sindoor) described in Water Code section 10609.4, subdivision (a) by the supplier’s service area population (P), and by the number of days in the year.
+(a) (1) Each year, a supplier shall calculate its budget for residential indoor water use (Rindoor), in gallons, by multiplying the applicable standard (Sindoor) described in Water Code section 10609.4, subdivision (a) by the supplier’s residential service area population (P), and by the number of days in the year.
 This formula is expressed mathematically as follows:

-Rindoor = Sindoor × P × days of year
+Rindoor = Sindoor × P × days in year

 (2) For any reporting year that includes more than one standard, each applicable standard shall be multiplied by the number of days for which the standard applies pursuant to Water Code section 10609.4 that occur in the reporting period.